Email Apps Worth Checking Out

-As smartphones and tablets become essential parts of your life, mobile email apps evolved, each offering their own approach to the task of managing your inbox.
+With smartphones and tablets now essential parts of your life, mobile email apps have evolved, each offering their own approach to the task of managing your inbox.
 But not all email helpers are created equal.
 From general purpose email app replacements to ones offering customization options, and AI smart assistance, here are the 15 email apps you might want to take for a spin.
 (Image Credit: Sfio Cracho/Shutterstock)

 Microsoft acquired the excellent mobile email app Accompli in 2014, extensively reworking and rebranding it into the mobile version of Microsoft Outlook (Android, iOS).
 The resulting Outlook mobile app is a mobile productivity powerhouse, bringing your email, attachments, contacts and calendars into easy reach.
 Outlook's built-in analytic engine automatically surfaces important email (across multiple accounts) based on your communications, and quick swipe controls allow you to easily triage your email.
 It's a great mobile email app, and works with Exchange, Office 365, Outlook.com, Gmail, Yahoo Mail and iCloud email accounts.
 Microsoft is looking to enhance the Outlook mobile app, with a variety of new features planned to roll out in the near future.